 - You’ll get to see your score.
 Only by knowing your baseline GMAT score can you design and implement a study schedule that will help ensure you stay on track to reach your goal score before Test Day.

-- You get the opportunity to speak with an expert Kaplan GMAT instructor and have all your testing questions answered.
+- You get the opportunity to speak with an expert Manhattan Prep Powered by Kaplan’s GMAT instructor and have all your testing questions answered.

-- Kaplan’s Free GMAT Practice Test will provide you with all of the correct answers and explanations for every question—giving you the insight to learn from your mistakes and improve your performance over time.
+- Manhattan Prep Powered by Kaplan’s Free GMAT Practice Test will provide you with all of the correct answers and explanations for every question—giving you the insight to learn from your mistakes and improve your performance over time.
 You’ll also be able to see how many seconds you spent on each question, giving you a chance to see in which situations you’re over (and under) spending time.

 - A mini-lesson following the test will teach you important GMAT-related strategies that you can start practicing right away.